-- The quenching diameter is still about 90 % of the initial diameter when 20 % of H2 added to natural gas. - The quenching diameter has to be decreased to about 60 % of the initial diameter when 60 % of H2 added to natural gas.
+- The quenching diameter is still about 90 % of the initial diameter when 20 % of H2 is added to natural gas. - The quenching diameter decreases to about 60 % of the initial diameter when 60 % of $H_2$ added to natural gas.
 The quenching diameter decrease depends on the primary air excess of the burner.
 For partially premixed flames, the decrease is quicker than for fully premixed flames.